 Before the recession hit, most construction workforces were comprised of 30% A-level craftworkers, 40% B-level craftworkers, and 30% C-level craftworkers.
 When the economy took a turn for the worst, however, many contractors were forced to let go of the lower end of their B-level and all of their C-level employees—employees who were the least productive, least safe and most profit-draining.

 Left with only their A-level and the best of their B-level employees—the safest, most skilled and most productive workers—contractors were able to complete more projects more efficiently, and with higher quality results.
 Far from hurting contractors’ ability to stay on-schedule and on-budget, reducing the workforce to a core team of high-performing employees actually helped increase construction workforce productivity.

 Maintaining a Lean Permanent Employee Base

-Even after the economy began to recover, contractors chose to maintain a lean permanent employee base rather than hire back those less productive C-level craftsmen.
-But what happens when the workload increases, and contractors only have a small team of skilled craftsmen to meet the demand?
+Even after the economy began to recover, contractors chose to maintain a lean permanent employee base rather than hire back those less productive C-level craftworkers.
+But what happens when the workload increases, and contractors only have a small team of skilled craftworkers to meet the demand?
 That’s where Tradesmen International comes in.